-I have a confession, I am not 100% caught up on my photos.
-In fact I am several years behind.
+I have a confession; I am not 100% caught up on my photos.
+In fact, I am several years behind.
 There once was a time when I spent at least one evening a week scrapbooking (the type that required fancy papers and stickers) and I swore I would not be that mom looking back at years worth of photo’s going “when was that”?
-But God has a way of humbling the proud and now I am facing years of “is…….
-10 or 12 in this photo?” ” What year did we visit …..anyways?”.
+But God has a way of humbling the proud, and now I am facing years of “is…….
+10 or 12 in this photo?” ” What year did we visit …..anyway?”.

 I am also keeping it as low cost a possible.
-Here are a few tips I have discovered on how to catch up your photo’s without breaking the bank or loosing your sanity.
+Here are a few tips I have discovered that will help you catch up with your photos without breaking the bank or losing your sanity.

 1. Stick with one company for the sake of your sanity

-I use Shutterfly since I find free photo book codes and prints offered regularly for them and I really like how their site works.
+I use Shutterfly since I find free photo book codes and prints regularly offered for them and I like how their site works.
 I have also been happy with how quick their service is.

 2. Follow a bargain site that lists photo deals